 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 This item was last sold on : 08/14/18

 Green ooba leaves are medium to large in size and are broad and oval in shape, averaging 10-15 centimeters in width and 5-13 centimeters in length.
 The leaves are flat and dark green with fine hairs running across the surface and have serrated edges that taper to a small point.
 Green ooba leaves have a bright citrus and mint-anise flavor with a hint of cinnamon that is best revealed when they are torn or crushed.
 The green ooba plant also bears flowers that have a similar appearance to flowering purple Thai basil.

-Ooba leaves are available year round with peak season in spring and summer.
+Green ooba leaves are available year-round, with peak season in spring and summer.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |Ironside Events||San Diego CA||312-852-6308|

 |Belmont Park Cannonball||San Diego CA||858-228-9283|